ppetrou/petrospetrou.co.uk/jekyllrb/root/_posts/2022-10-08-dns-browser-vs-os-lookup.markdown

 But how is the DNS Lookup implemented?

-In order to explain this we will see Linux as the OS and C as the application implementation language.
+In order to explain this we will see Linux as the OS and C as the language that the application is implemented.
 Something similar exists in other languages and Operating Systems but we have no access to their source code so we cannot elaborate further.

 The [Standard C Library](https://www.gnu.org/software/libc/libc.html){:target="_blank"} has a header file [netdb.h](https://github.com/bminor/glibc/blob/master/resolv/netdb.h){:target="_blank"} with definitions for network database operations.
 This is part of the [resolver library](https://tldp.org/LDP/nag2/x-087-2-resolv.library.html){:target="_blank"} which includes the following two methods.

 * gethostbyname()
 * gethostbyaddr()

 When an application requires a DNS Lookup it can use the gethostbyname() function in order to resolve the hostname.
-You can find a simple C example [here](https://paulschreiber.com/blog/2005/10/28/simple-gethostbyname-example/){:target="_blank"}.
+You can find a simple C program that does this [here](https://paulschreiber.com/blog/2005/10/28/simple-gethostbyname-example/){:target="_blank"}.

 In order to see this in a known application we can search the [source code](http://invisible-island.net/datafiles/release/lynx-cur.zip){:target="_blank"} of the text based [Lynx](https://lynx.invisible-island.net/lynx.html){:target="_blank"} browser.
 I have no time to analyse the code properly but we can see that there are multiple references to the gethostbyname() function.